 What if I forget to change the ring?

-If the ring has been in place for more than four weeks, its contraceptive effect may have been reduced.
+- Five weeks or more: its contraceptive effect may have been reduced.
 You should check that you are not pregnant before putting in another one.
 If the test is negative, put in a new ring but use additional contraception such as condoms for seven days.
 You may also need emergency contraception.
 If you are not sure, ask your practice or family planning nurse or your doctor.

 What if I forget to put the new ring in?

 If you forget to insert a new ring after the seven-day break, you should put in a new ring as soon as you remember.
-You should also use additional contraception (such as a condom) for seven days.
-You might become pregnant if you have sex when you have forgotten to put a new ring in place.

 What if the ring comes out?